PatrickMaiyer/Portapack_Wiki/Recon.md

 * 5KHz , 6.25KHz , 8.33KHz , 9KHz , 10KHz , 12.5KHz , 15KHz , 25KHz , 50KHz , 100KHz , 250KHz , 500KHz , 1MHz

 # Workflow and tips
+Workflow:
+* Select an input an output file, adjust the settings in OPT while you're at it
+* Start the RECON, match frequencies, add them to your output file using autosave or STORE button
+* Switch to SCANNER mode to refine your results

+Tips:
 * When a file is loaded and checkbox 'autostart searching' have been checked, the search is starting as soon as the apps open up, using last launch settings
 * If 'autostart searching' is not used, then at the app start the last input list is loaded and the search is set in pause on the first frequency of the list
 * To start a search using the input file, use the PAUSE/CONTINUE/RESTART or RST button
 * To start a search using the manual entry fields on the main screen, fill START/END and use the SEARCH button
 * The rotary encoder can be used on the PAUSE/CONTINUE/RESTART and START/END buttons to adjust the frequencies values
 * On a frequency match, if the focus is given to the PAUSE/CONTINUE/RESTART button, press the button or use the rotary encoder to allow you to continue the search.
-It allows you to go to next matching freq, and trough both direction, changing the search direction on the fly.
-Pressing the button while in frequency locked mode continue the search using actual direction
+It allows you to go to next freq, and trough both direction, changing the search direction on the fly.
+Pressing the button while in frequency match (locked mode continue the search using actual direction
 * Recon app is doing it's best when using ranges
 * Use a low squelch value and step down little by little to start to catch stronger frequencies first.
 If you're using a too low squelch value then the search will stop on a lot of unwanted but matching criteria frequencies
-* Input and output file can be the same files.
-While it's not advised it can be useful in combination of the input loading options
+* Input and output file should not be the same files.
+While it's not advised it's working but you loose the ability to delete while in recon mode
 * Both STORE and autosave will save frequency with current searched frequency or range description, or "ADD FQ" if no description

 # Troubleshooting